hashicorp/terraform-website/content/source/docs/enterprise/run/ui.html.md

 - The UI/VCS-driven run workflow described below, which is TFE's primary mode of operation.
 - The [API-driven run workflow](./api.html), which is more flexible but requires you to create some tooling.
-- The [CLI-driven run workflow](./cli.html), which is the API-driven workflow with a user-friendly command line tool.
+- The [CLI-driven run workflow](./cli.html), which uses Terraform's standard CLI tools to execute runs in TFE.

 ## Summary